 instance.setViewState(viewState.set("showToolbar", false));

-You can read more about this in our View State guide.
+You can read more about this in our view state guide.

 There are two ways to implement a custom toolbar:

-• Independent from the PSPDFKit instance
+• Independent of the Nutrient instance

 You can implement a custom toolbar using a pure HTML solution.
 In the following example, you’ll create a custom toolbar with one button that creates a text annotation when clicked: